 You can add or substitute a variety of veggies in this recipe like:

-🥕NOTE: Soft vegetables, like tomatoes, and zucchini will add extra liquid to your quiche so you may need to remove the pulp or let your quiche bake longer, otherwise it may not fully set.
+- Soft vegetables like tomatoes and zucchini will add extra liquid to your quiche.
+If you decide to use either in your quiche, I suggest removing the pulp and seeds, otherwise it might not fully set.

 🥕If you love this quiche recipe, treat yourself to these other delish dishes!